TBD54566975/tbdocs/README.md

 ![CI](https://github.com/actions/typescript-action/actions/workflows/ci.yml/badge.svg)

-Tool for automating docs generation from source codes docs annotations (like TSDocs, JavaDocs, JsDocs etc.) to SSR websites that supports markdown (like Docusaurus, Hugo, Jekyll etc.).
+Tool for automating docs generation from source codes docs annotations (like TSDocs, JavaDocs, JsDocs etc.) to SSG websites that supports markdown (like Docusaurus, Hugo, Jekyll etc.).

 We are in the MVP phase testing **TSDocs -> Docusaurus only**.